mr-joshcrane/glambda/README.md

 It's intended to maximise ease of use, at the expense of infinite customisability, and doesn't really play in the same space as SAM, CDK or Terraform.

+## Why though?

+AWS pivoted from a Go managed runtime to an OS only runtime.
+I'd argue it's not super intuitive to get started with these.
+Hence this libary!

+You can learn more about it at https://docs.aws.amazon.com/lambda/latest/dg/lambda-golang.html

 ## Prerequisites

 To use Glambda, you will need an AWS account, and an AWS Access Key ID and